netwayfind/cp-scoring/README.md

 `tar xzvf cp-scoring.tar.gz`

+Prerequisites:
+- postgres
+  - may be local service or Docker instance

 To run server:

 `./cp-scoring-server-linux`

-Options:
+Config file at cp-scoring.conf.
+Settings:

-- -cert: path to X.509 certificate (default: public/server.crt)
+- cert: path to X.509 certificate (default: public/server.crt)
-- -key: path to RSA private key (default: private/server.key)
+- key: path to RSA private key (default: private/server.key)
-- -port: TCP port to listen on (default: 8443)
+- port: TCP port to listen on (default: 8443)
+- sql_url: SQL URL for postgres (default: postgres://localhost)

-When [The Server] starts up for the first time, it will set up its database, and generate a private key and public key for encrypting data.
+When [The Server] starts up for the first time, it will set up the persistent backing store, and generate a private key and public key for encrypting data.

 [The Server] requires a HTTPS certificate and key to run.
 By default, it expects the certificate at public/server.crt and the key at private/server.key.
 Either create an RSA private key and X.509 certificate at these paths or specify file paths to these files with the -cert and -key arguments.